knowgoio/knowgo-client-dart/docs/JourneyApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **deleteJourney**
-> deleteJourney(journeyID)
+> deleteJourney(journeyId)

 Delete Journey by ID

-Manual deletion of a defined Journey based on its JourneyID.
+Manual deletion of a defined Journey based on its journeyId.

 ### Example
 ```dart